smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.9.33 - 2025-01-30
+We are beginning our phased rollout of us-street-api 5.9.33.
+This process is scheduled to be completed by 2025-02-01 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED
+- Improved matching with various kinds of hyphen addresses in enhanced mode.
+- Added county_source to strict/invalid modes.
+- Fixed county_source for xml inputs.
+- Fixed returning urbanization information for PR addresses when using enhanced mode.

 ## 5.9.32 - 2025-01-28
 We are beginning our phased rollout of us-street-api 5.9.32.
 This process is scheduled to be completed by 2025-01-30 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 This deploy also has a corresponding us-street-data change to 2025.01.K.